bytex-solutions/snamp/docs/configuration.md

 * via HTTP
 * via command-line tools

-System configuration (JVM and Apache Karaf) can be changed via set of configuration files in `<snamp>/etc` folder or commands of Karaf shell console.
+System configuration (JVM and Apache Karaf) can be changed via set of configuration files in `<snamp>/etc` folder or Karaf shell console commands.

 See [Configuring Apache Karaf](http://karaf.apache.org/manual/latest/users-guide/configuration.html) for more information about Apache Karaf configuration model.

 See [SNAMP Management Interface](mgmt.md) for more information about SNAMP management via JMX.

 ## Configuration Model
-SNAMP configuration describes a set of resource adapters, resource connectors and its attributes, notifications and operations.
+SNAMP configuration describes set of resource adapters, resource connectors and its attributes, notifications and operations.

-At high level, configuration model can be represented as a tree of configurable elements:
+At high level, configuration model can be represented as a configurable elements tree:
 * _Resource Adapters_ section may contain zero or more configured adapter instances
   * `Adapter Instance Name` - unique name of the configured resource adapter
     * `System Name`: system name of the resource adapter
     * Additional configuration parameters in the form of key/value pairs
 * _Managed Resources_ section may contain zero or more configured managed resources
   * `Managed Resource Name` - unique name of the managed resource.
 Some adapters use this name when exposing connected resource to the outside
-    * `Resource Connector Name` - the system name of the resource connector
+    * `Resource Connector Name` - system name of the resource connector
     * `Connection String` - resource-specific connection string used by Resource Connector
     * Additional configuration parameters in the form of key/value pairs
     * _Attributes_ section may contain zero or more configured attributes